ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 ## Known issues

 Sometimes if the document pasted contains both images and styled text (e.g. headers), it may happen that the images are not pasted properly.
-This was noticed on certain macOS configurations and should not cause problems for Windows, however.
+This will not happen if the pasted content with an image does not contain styled elements.

 If the image is included into the content with the `<v:shape><v:imagedata src="...."/></v:shape>` syntax it will not be pasted either, as this notation is not yet supported by CKEditor 5.

-We are currently working on handling this error.
-Refer to [this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/2493#issuecomment-749507634) for more details.
+It is advised to try and paste the image separately from the body of the text if this error occurs.